- About BEE

 The Bachelor of Science (BS) in Ecological Engineering degree program offered through the Colleges of Agricultural Science and Engineering is a new degree program that is the first of its kind nationally at the undergraduate level.
 The undergraduate Ecological Engineering degree program requires completion of 192 credit hours.
-The program has recently been awarded accreditation by the Accreditation Board for Engineering and Technology (ABET).
+The Ecological Engineering program is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.

 Take a look at our Missions, Outcomes and Objectives.

 What is Ecological Engineering?

 Ecological Engineering is the design of sustainable systems consistent with ecological principles that integrate human activities into the natural environment to the benefit of both.
 This approach emphasizes diversity, resilience and adaptation to maintain sustainability.
 Ecological Engineering deals with both fundamental processes and engineering applications on scales that range from microscopic to watersheds and beyond.
 This discipline is rapidly developing as an important new area of engineering based on the science of ecological systems, with a number of dedicated journals, national and international professional societies, and new application areas emerging over the last decade.
 The Biological and Ecological Engineering Department at OSU has considerable expertise in this area and is among the national leaders in this discipline.